linuxfanboy4/cowsaypp/README.md

 Use the `-angry` flag to display the angry version of the selected animal.

+## Vehicle Support

+New in version 10.6.1:
+- Car
+- Train

+Use the `-vehicles` option to display these instead of animals.

+## Clothing Options

+Available cow clothing:
+- Jacket
+- Tshirt
+- Lavender (fancy pattern)

+Use the `-clothes` option to dress up your cow.

 ## PNG Conversion

 The `-convert png` option saves the ASCII art as a PNG image file named `output.png` in the current directory.